 Rule #3: Damaged Goods

 If there is damage, please do not dispose of the item(s) or the box in which the items were shipped.
 Vendors often request the item(s) to be returned for inspection and/or may require credit from the manufacturer.
-Contact the Purchasing Office immediately by completing and submitting a Returning Damaged or Unwanted Items Form.
+Contact the Purchasing Office for assistance.

 - Take care of all routine receiving in a timely manner, including any problem or issue with your order.
 The longer a problem persists, the less likely the players are to remember the details.